 Jaidev scored an enchanting Rajasthani tune for Khwaja Ahmed Abbas’ Do Boond Pani (1971) in, Peetal ki meri gaagari.

-For Maharaja (1970) Madan Mohan gave a Lata memorabilia as, Tumse bichhad ke chain kahan hum payenge.
+For Maharaja (1970), Madan Mohan gave a Lata gem in Tumse bichhad ke chain kahan hum payenge.

 Also, he had excellent compositions in Amitabh/Navin Nishchal starrer, Parwana (1971) Jis din se maine tumko dekha hai and Simti si sharmayi si.

-And again in Hrishikesh’s Bawarchi (1972) Tum bin jeevan kaisa jeevan was a beautiful semi-classical gem by Manna Dey.
+And again in Hrishikesh’s Bawarchi (1972) Tum bin jeevan kaisa jeevan was a beautiful semi-classical beauty by Manna Dey.

 Heer Ranjha (1970)

-Among feathers from Kaifi-Chetan Anand-Madan Mohan, Hindustan Ki Kasam (1973) was a feather in the cap, especially the Manna Dey classic Har taraf ab yahi afsaane hain.
+Among the melodies created by the Kaifi-Madan Mohan team in Chetan Anand’s Hindustan Ki Kasam (1973) was the Manna Dey classic Har taraf ab yahi afsaane hain.